Things forbidden have a secret charm.

 4. North Sentinel Island - Andaman island

 Among one of the islands of Andaman, the North Sentinel island is home to about 50 - 400 tribesmen and is untouched by modern civilization.
 Some of the last people on earth to be untouched by modernization, the people on this island still hunt with stones and arrows and are very hostile to outsiders.
 They are often also considered as one of the deadliest tribes still in existence.

 Much like USA’s Area 51, there’s a lot of speculation surrounding Moscow’s Metro 2.
 An underground metro system connects the Kremlin to the Federal Security Headquarters.
 It is often used by Russian military defense.
 But ask the government about Metro 2, and they deny its existence.

 6. Jiangsu National Security Education Museum - China

 This museum is off-limits to all outsiders.
 The only people allowed to visit the museum are Chinese nationals, so unless you were born in China, leave behind all dreams of seeing the insides of this spy museum.
 According to a spokesperson of the museum, foreigners aren’t allowed to enter because they don’t want sensitive spy information to be leaked outside.

 7. Pine Gap - Australia

-You can forget about your Australia visa for this one, because pine gap is the one place you will not be allowed to visit.
-A military base camp, it is jointly controlled by Australian government and the CIA.
+You can forget about your Australia visa for this one because pine gap is the one place you will not be allowed to visit.
+A military base camp is jointly controlled by the Australian government and the CIA.
 But the rest of Australia is still open for you to go explore.